dtesters/FeatherClient-Patch/README.md

 existing Feather so it stops updating to Dawn and turns ads off.

   >> If Feather is already gone / became Dawn, this script can't
-     help - use the FOLDER (zip) version instead, which ships the actual Feather app.
+     help - There will be a (zip) version soon instead, which ships the actual Feather app.

 --------------------------------------------------------------------